mrichtsfeld/forms-bridge/readme.txt

 6. Debug console

 == Changelog ==

+= 3.3.5 =
+* feat: support for ninja file fields and conditionals

 = 3.3.4 =
 * fix: does not skip empty array submissions on submission filter